-For RNG assessment the scheme interpretations AIS 31 was used (see [4]).
+For RNG assessment the scheme interpretations AIS 31 and AIS 20 were used (see [4]).

 To support composite evaluations according to AIS 36 the document ETR for composite evaluation [10] was provided and approved.
 This document provides details of this platform evaluation that have to be considered in the course of a composite evaluation on top.